cloudops/cloudmc-standard-kb/en/basic-concepts/what-is-object-storage.md

 ### Use Cases

-Object Storage has a number of potential use cases.
+Object storage has a number of potential use cases.
 Here are just a few examples of the possibilities:

 - Archiving and backup of logs, user data, database dumps, etc
 - Web content such as images, videos, static files, etc